lbrenman/api-builder-plugin-rekognition/README.md

 ![](https://i.imgur.com/5hl3tGg.png)

-Images need to be provided as Base64 encoded strings.
+Images (JPEG or PNG) need to be provided as Base64 encoded strings.
 You can find many Base64 encoders online such as this [**one**](https://codebeautify.org/image-to-base64-converter).

 ## Methods